ying-teaching/python-book/docs/ch01_introduction/notes/crash_course.md

 - The `math` module offers various mathematical functions, and the
 - The `random` module is used for random number generation.
 - Modules like `os`, `io` help with file and directory operations, while `subprocess` allows running system commands.

+### 4.3 Installation Packages

+Python is used in many domains and the standard Python installation can only include a small number of functions.
+Most domain-specific functions such as `OpenCV` (image processing), `NumPy` (numerical computation), and `Pandas` (data analysis) are provided as packages that you can download from the Internet.
+Python installation provides a package management tool called `pip` that you can use to download packages.
+Then you `import` the package functions to use them in your applications.

 ## 5 Comparison and Logic Operations